Wrongful Termination: Your Rights and Recourse

 Walter Biggins, an industrious chemist for Hazen Paper Company, often took work home and fiddled with solvent formulas in his kitchen sink.
 By all accounts, Mr. Biggins’ concoctions allowed Hazen Paper Company to reduce its releases of hazardous fumes and increase sales.
-Biggins, because he had substantially enriched the company’s bottom line, thought he deserved a hefty salary increase from $44,000 to $100,000.
+Biggins, because he had substantially enriched the company’s bottom line, though he deserved a hefty salary increase from $44,000 to $100,000.
 Thomas and Robert Hazen, cousins who ran the family company, proposed giving Biggins stock in the company instead.
 As time passed, the shares didn’t materialize, and the relationship between the chemist and the principals of the company deteriorated.
-The 68-year¬old Biggins was fired shortly before he qualified for a pension, and replaced by a 35-year-old.
-Biggins’ attorney, John Egan, felt that the owners of I lazen Paper Company had violated the federal pension- protection statute by dismissing Biggins specifically to deny him retirement money.
+The 68-year¬old Biggins was fired shortly before he qualified for a pension, and was replaced by a 35-year-old.
+Biggins’ attorney, John Egan, felt that the owners of Hazen Paper Company had violated the federal pension- protection statute by dismissing Biggins specifically to deny him retirement money.
 A suit alleging age discrimination was filed.
-Six and one- half years after Biggins was fired, the case of Hazen Paper Company u.
+Six and one-half years after Biggins was fired, the case of Hazen Paper Company u.
 Biggins was brought before the Supreme Court.
 Biggins was perplexed by all the commotion.
 “All I wanted was a damn pay raise,” he said.

 Thirty years after becoming the first female partner at Chicago’s Baker and McKenzie, Ingrid L. Beall became the first female partner to sue the firm.
-According to the com¬plaint filed in court, Ms. Beall’s income had fallen 64 percent in the previous three years because she was denied assignments and shunted aside, in violation of the firm’s partnership agreement.
+According to the complaint filed in court, Ms. Beall’s income had fallen 64 percent in the previous three years because she was denied assignments and shunted aside, in violation of the firm’s partnership agreement.
 Beall acknowledged that the decision to sue was difficult, but she felt she had no choice.
 “You can’t be a wimp and walk away from a bad situation,” she said “It’s important for the people behind me.”

 According to the Dec.
 8, 1992, issue of The Wall Street Journal, age- discrimination inquiries to the American Association of Retired Persons surged by 156 percent from 1990 to 1991, The Equal Employment Opportunity Commission and similar state agencies have been deluged, too.
-According to the Journal report, nearly 22,800 age- discrimination complaints were filed with the Commission and state agencies in the first half of fiscal 1992, equaling the total number of com¬plaints filed in 1985.
+According to the Journal report, nearly 22,800 age- discrimination complaints were filed with the Commission and state agencies in the first half of fiscal 1992, equaling the total number of complaints filed in 1985.

-When attorney Don Sessions began practicing law in 1976, he rep-resented both employers and employees in work-related issues.
+When attorney Don Sessions began practicing law in 1976, he represented both employers and employees in work-related issues.
 Then, in the mid-80s, Sessions’ practice experienced a noticeable rise in the employee requests for legal assistance.
 The case that made Sessions want to discontinue corporate representation and concentrate solely on the employee perspective involved a man who was fired a year and a half into a long-term employment contract.
 According to Sessions, his client had discovered some illegalities in the company’s operation, but when he reported these to his boss, he was told to keep his mouth shut.
 Soon after that, the man was fired.

 The employee’s complaint, which contained sensitive company information. was eventually settled out of court for half a million dollars.

 For Sessions, this kind of work has become more than a way to earn money.
 Each story is different and each is loaded with emotion.
-Many of his clients break clown in tears as they describe their situations.
+Many of his clients break clown into tears as they describe their situations.
 “I have been extremely busy helping people,” says Sessions.
 “Because each case presents an employee grievance, I often feel like an employee advocate.”

-The right of an employer to terminate an employee at will, with or without cause, was confirmed by the courts in the late 1800s and rein¬forced by subsequent statutes and court rulings.
+The right of an employer to terminate an employee at will, with or without cause, was confirmed by the courts in the late 1800s and reinforced by subsequent statutes and court rulings.
 This is the main defense employers use against terminated employees.
 Yet an employer’s right to terminate a worker can be limited by an oral or written contract between the employer and employee.
 If the person who hired you, or a representative of the company, made promises to you, either in writing or orally, then the company must abide by those promises.

-2. Employers cannot terminate employees for discriminatory reasons such as race, color, gender, religious beliefs, pregnancy, age, physical handicap, veteran status, national origin and marital status.
+2. Employers cannot terminate employees for discriminatory reasons such as race, color, gender, religious beliefs, pregnancy, age, physical handicap, veteran status, national origin, and marital status.

-An action is discriminatory when an employer has practiced a double standard within a given group and the employer’s actions have vio¬lated a Constitutionally protected area, such as race, age or religion.
+An action is discriminatory when an employer has practiced a double standard within a given group and the employer’s actions have violated a Constitutionally protected area, such as race, age or religion.
 (It is not discrimination for an employer or supervisor to say, “I don’t like short people or bald people.”)
-Some discriminatory and statutory practices are well publicized and more recognizable.
+Some discriminatory and statutory practices are well-publicized and more recognizable.

 • Sex discrimination.
-One of Sessions’ clients was a female vice president in a company in which the male president of the company— because he wanted to get to know his executives better—played golf with the male vice presidents.
-Yet he never invited the female vice president (who was an excel¬lent golfer) to join them.
-He, therefore, denied the female executive an opportunity that was given the male executives.
+One of the Sessions’ clients was a female vice president in a company in which the male president of the company— because he wanted to get to know his executives better—played golf with the male vice presidents.
+Yet he never invited the female vice president (who was an excellent golfer) to join them.
+He, therefore, denied the female executive an opportunity that was given to the male executives.
 That, Sessions says, is sex discrimination.